keenanwoodall/ExtendedTransformEditor/README.md

 - You can snap the selected transforms to the ground or set a random rotation from the contex menu.

 ![1](https://i.imgur.com/7mQTC00.gif)

+TODO:
+- Fix euler angles display to show `0, 0, 0` when reset
+- Fix physics snapping on terrain